HKUST-KnowComp/ASER/docs/source/section/get-start.rst

 Please wait patiently until  `"Loading Server Finished in xx s"` shows up in your console

+.. note:: Currently we have run a server on songcpu4.cse.ust.hk with port 20002 and port_out 20003 for our group.

 Access ASER via aser-client
 ---------------------------
 Now you can access ASER from your python code